ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     new random excitation is wanted.
 This is MUCH slower for the same number of particles (10x?).
 However, this frees up a lot more memory to store more particles.

+**PRINTDOMINANTDETS** [NoDeterminants] [MinExcLevel] [MaxExcLevel]
+    Default=.false.

+    This is a parallel FCIMC option.
+With this keyword, at the end of a calculation a DOMINANTDETS file is printed containing the NoDeterminants most populated determinants between excitation levels of MinExcLevel and MaxExcLevel (inclusive).
+This must be used with rotoannihilation.

+**PRINTDOMSPINCOUPLED** [OFF]
+    Default=.true.

+    This a parallel FCIMC option to go with the one above.
+It takes the list of dominant determinants chosen based on their populations and adds to the list all the spin coupled determinants that are not already there.
+This prevents any spin contamination when we truncate the available determinants.
+This is automatically on, but can be turned off using this keyword followed by OFF.

+**SPAWNDOMINANTONLY**
+    Default=.false.

+    This is a parallel FCIMC option.
+It takes a DOMINANTDETS file (printed using the above keywords) and reads it in at the beginning of the calculation.
+During the calculation, if a walker is to be spawned with an excitation level of those printed in DOMINANTDETS, this is only allowed if the determinant is in the list of dominant determinants.
+This does not allow truncation of the doubles, and must be used with rotoannihilation.

+**STARMINORDETERMINANTS**
+    Default=.false.

+    This is a parallel FCIMC option.
+It goes along with the **SPAWNDOMINANTONLY** keyword.
+If this is present, spawning to determinants not in the dominant list is done with a star approximation.
+    That is, spawning onto minor determinants is allowed, but these walkers are only allowed to spawn back to the parent from which they came.
+The walkers undergo death and annihilation like usual (however, the walkers for annihilation are chosen randomly as they differ depending on their parent).

 The following option are only available in **MCSTAR** calculations:

 **BINCANCEL**